pijush2022/Livekitapp/README.md

+#Instruction Details:-

-'First open Livekit sandbox from this link :-  "https://cloud.livekit.io/projects/p_/sandbox"' 'Then from the profile create a new project'
+`First open Livekit sandbox from this link :-  "https://cloud.livekit.io/projects/p_/sandbox"` `Then from the profile create a new project`
-'Go to the setting on the sandbox and create a Key - API Key,Secret Key and Url' 'And then follow the code '
+`Go to the setting on the sandbox and create a Key - API Key,Secret Key and Url` `And then follow the code `